thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 };
 ```

+## What's an entity?

-In JavaScript, above `person` object is called an entity.
+The above `person` object is JavaScript code that represents an entity.
 An **entity** is object the represents a person, place, or thing.
 As you can see, this `person` entity has handful of attributes.
 An **attribute** is a piece of information that describes an entity.
 For example, the `person` entity has a `name` attribute with the value of `'Mary'`.

 ### Exercise